crazyhottommy/DNA-seq-analysis/filtering_scripts/filter_SNVs.md

 ```

 Note:
-UCEC-TCGA-BK-A139-01 has two SNV calls, 01A and 01C. but only one SV call.
+UCEC-TCGA-BK-A139-01 has two SNV calls, 01A and 01C. but only one SV call in gz format and the other in unzip format.
 one OV-TCGA-13-1411-01 SV call failed (no even ungenotyped vcf generated).
+Total 1046 samples processed.

+Total 1037 samples processed.